buddys/marktex/README.md

 Type: `Function` Default: `null` Return: `string`

-Matg interface, used for rendering math code.
+Math interface, used for rendering math code.
 Takes math code, isInline and language, returns html.
 Requires the `marktex` option to be true.

 ```js
 //sample